 Join us long term

-There is little long term research into JIA and one of the main aims of CAPS is to find out who gets better in adulthood, who doesn’t and why.
-NHS Digital and NHSCR (NHS Central Register) allow us to study how JIA develops for a much longer time than during the normal course of the study.
+There is little long-term research into JIA and one of the main aims of CAPS is to find out who gets better in adulthood, who doesn’t and why.
+As part of this study we link your data with data from NHS England to gather a greater understanding of how JIA develops for a much longer time than during the normal course of the study.

-This is because NHS Digital and NHSCR collect information on health outcomes and hospital admissions across the United Kingdom.
+This is because NHS England collect information on health outcomes and hospital admissions across the United Kingdom.
 With your permission, the CAPS researchers can use this information in two ways.

 The first is through ‘flagging’ of a study participant’s NHS health records to notify the research team of very rare serious health outcomes.